robamu/rtems-demo/README.md

 ### Build demo application

-The STM32 application is located inside the hello_stm32 folder in the appkication folder.
+The STM32 application is located inside the stm32/blinky folder in the application folder.
 It is compiled with the `arm/stm32h7` BSP.
 It is assumed that the RTEMS ARM toolchain binaries have been added to the path.

 ```sh